-A GP telephoned the patient or carer to obtain more information to assess whether a visit was appropriate or whether other services such as the paramedic led Acute Visiting Service (AVS) or an ambulance might be more appropriate Clinical and non-clinical staff were aware of their responsibilities when managing requests for home visits.
+A GP spoke with the patient or carer to assess whether a visit was appropriate or whether other services such as the paramedic led Acute Visiting Service (AVS) or an ambulance might be more appropriate.
+At times a GP was able to make a morning home visit and decide whether the patient needed to be admitted to hospital early in the day.
+Clinical and non-clinical staff were aware of their responsibilities when managing requests for home visits.